mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 provider supports IPv6 only.
 A mechanism exists for obtaining IPv4 configuration information dynamically in IPv6 networks by carrying DHCPv4 messages over DHCPv6 transport.
-This document describes how that mechanism is to be deployes in Relay Agents.
+This document describes how that mechanism is to be deployed in Relay Agents.

 --- middle